khealio/mtpmount/README.md

 Binaries are available in the Releases tab.

 # Build it yourself
 1. Install Dokan (see above).
-You will need the "full" package (including development content), the MSI installers have these components opted out by default.
+You will need the "full" package (including development content).
+The MSI installer will have these options, though they are deselected by default.
 2. Install Visual Studio 2022 (if you don't have that already).
 Community works fine.
 3. Clone this repo.
 4. Open mtp-2-drive.sln in Visual Studio.